 “intentionally, knowingly or recklessly causing serious bodily injury to another person,” or “using or exhibiting a deadly weapon in the course of committing any assault crime, including threatening another with bodily injury or engaging in conduct that the victim likely will find offensive.”

 Let’s break down the parts of that definition.
 We must first start by analyzing the mental state required to be proven by the State of Texas beyond a reasonable doubt.
+Our Fort Worth gun crime lawyer can help you through the process.

 Intentionally or Knowingly